flacout/deep-dream-demo/README.md

 ## References

-The code is from the book "Deep Learning with Python" from Francois Chollet, the code from the book is  here: https://github.com/fchollet/deep-learning-with-python-notebooks
+The code is from the book "Deep Learning with Python" from Francois Chollet, the code from the book can be found here: https://github.com/fchollet/deep-learning-with-python-notebooks

 The docker image comes from gaarv: https://hub.docker.com/r/gaarv/jupyter-keras/